Transport equations in H\"older space by vanishing viscosity and applications

-This heuristic shows up the difficulty to use the usual para-product in such a rough framework.
-To handle with regularity $\beta> 1/2$, we then have to capitalise on other techniques.
-Specifically, we thoroughly exploit the fact that $u^{m,\nu}$ is solution of the parabolic equation \eqref{KOLMO}, which allows to consider cases out of the Bony's para-product scope. \\

 The paper is organised as following.
 The notations and the definitions used are gathered in Section \ref{sec_def}.
-We bestow a User's guide in Section \ref{sec_user}, where we exhibit the highlights of the article.
-A first result about the transport equation is stated in Section \ref{sec_first_transport}.
+A first result about the transport equation under existence assumption is stated in Section \ref{sec_main_transport}.
 We provide a discussion on the consequence in term of distributions product in Section \ref{sec_prod_distri}.
 The complete analysis is detailed in Section \ref{sec_Proof_transport}.
-Our theorem on the parabolic equation and as well as the complete proof, are featured in Section \ref{sec_parab}.
-We adapt this second result to the transport equation in Section \ref{sec_second_transport}, which is a substantial improvement of the first result on the transport equation.
-We provide the statement and the proof of the regularity of a solution to the inviscid Burgers' equation in Section \ref{sec_Buregers}.
+In particular, we write an extension on the structural assumption (denoted by \A{A} in the following) in Section \ref{sec_time_depend}.
+Comments and results on the parabolic equation and as well as the full proof are featured in Section \ref{sec_parab}.

+Our last result is stated and as well the proof of the regularity of a solution to the inviscid Burgers' equation in Section \ref{sec_Buregers}.

-We gather in Appendix some results about regularity controls on the solution of linear parabolic of second order in Sections \ref{sec_grad}, \ref{sec_flow} and \ref{sec_proof_apriori_bis}; a control for the non-linear Burgers' case is proved in Section \ref{sec_proof_apriori_ter}.
-Also some property of the Besov spaces are developed in Sections \ref{sec_conv_molli_Dpsi}-\ref{sec_free_mol}.
+We gather in Section \ref{sec_apriori_global}, some results about regularity controls on the solution of linear parabolic of second order and on the non-linear Burgers' case.

+Also, in Appendix, some property of the Besov spaces are developed in Sections \ref{sec_conv_molli_Dpsi}-\ref{sec_free_mol}.
 Precisely, in Section \ref{sec_conv_molli_Dpsi}, we establish that the space $C_b^\infty$ functions are dense in the space of multi-differentiated H\"older continuous functions.
 Some inequalities over the norm of Besov-H\"older distributions with their derivative are established in Section \ref{sec_interpom}.
-Eventually, in Section \ref{sec_free_mol}, we detail why the limit of regularised distribution in Besov-H\"older space does not depend on the choice of mollification procedure.
+Also in Section \ref{sec_free_mol}, we detail why the limit of regularised distribution in Besov-H\"older space does not depend on the choice of mollification procedure.